-- 1. From the LoadRunner Enterprise navigation toolbar, click and select Monitors (under Assets). - 2.
-Create a folder for the monitor profile. - 3.
+In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Monitors (under Assets).

+- 2. Create a folder for the monitor profile. - 3.
 Select the folder, and click the New Monitor Profile button.
-The Create New Monitor Profile dialog box, enabling you to add a new monitor profile. - 4.
-Enter the required information and click OK to add the monitor profile to the folder.
+The New Monitor Profile dialog box opens, enabling you to add a new monitor profile. - 4.
+Select Monitor Profile, and enter the required information and click OK to add the monitor profile to the folder.

-- 5. In the Monitor Profile page, click the Add Monitor button.
-In the Add New Monitor page that opens, select the monitor that you want to run. - 6.
-Select Windows Resources.
-The Edit Monitor dialog box opens, enabling you to select the Windows Resources counters you want to monitor. - 7.
-Enter the desired information, and click Save.
+- 5. In the Monitor Profile page, click New Monitor 1.
+In the Add New Monitor page that opens, you can select the monitors that you want to run. - 6.
+Select the Windows Resources monitor type and click Next. - 7.
+Enter the server details and then click Get Counters to display a list of available metrics and counters. - Select the measurements that you want to monitor, and then click > to add the counters to the Selected Counters table. - 9.
+Click Save.
 The monitor is added to your monitor profile.

-You will add the monitor profile to the test as part of the test design process.
+You add the monitor profile to the test as part of the test design process.